oracle-livelabs/adb/shared/adb-refreshable-clones/adb-refreshable-clones.md

     ![Status is updating](images/refresh-status-updating.png)

-5. Once the refresh is completed, you can see exactly what timestamp of the source the clone has been refreshed to in the clone's **Autonomous Database details** page.
+5. Once the refresh is completed, you can see exactly what timestamp of the source the clone has been refreshed to in the clone's **Autonomous AI Database details** page.

     ![The clone refresh is complete](images/clone-refresh-complete.png)

 6. In the clone's SQL worksheet, query the **refreshclonetests** table.
-Copy and paste the following query into your SQL Worksheet, and then click the **Run Statement** icon in the Worksheet toolbar.
+Copy and paste the following query into your SQL Worksheet, and then click the **Run Script** icon in the Worksheet toolbar.

     ```
     <copy>